AdKats/AdKats/README.md

     head, now the punish system tracks that instead and takes proper action based on a player's history.<br/><br/>

-    In general this combines simple in-game admin commands, player name completion, admin punish/forgive, report/calladmin, and teamswap, into one plugin to reduce the load on your procon layer.
+    In general this combines simple in-game admin commands, player name completion, admin punish/forgive, report/calladmin, and TeamSwap, into one plugin to reduce the load on your procon layer.
 </p>
 <h3>Punishment/Forgiveness System</h3>
 <p>